Kirk Cousins: 2018

 On March 15, 2018, Cousins signed with the Vikings on a fully guaranteed three-year contract worth $84 million.
 This was the first fully guaranteed and, as of signing, highest paying contract in NFL history.

-In his Vikings debut in the season opener against the San Francisco 49ers, Cousins passed for 244 yards and two touchdowns in the 24–16 victory.
-In the next game against the Packers, he finished with 425 passing yards, four touchdowns, and an interception as the game ended in a 29–29 tie.
-Two weeks later against the Los Angeles Rams on Thursday Night Football, Cousins threw for 422 yards and three touchdowns in the 38–31 road loss.
-Despite Cousins's strong statistical start to the season, inconsistency within the offense and coaching staff ended up impacting the Vikings' season.
+Cousins made his Vikings debut in the season-opening 24–16 victory against the 49ers, throwing for 244 yards and two touchdowns.
+In the next game against the Packers, he had 425 passing yards, four touchdowns, and an interception during the 29–29 tie.
+Two weeks later against the Rams on Thursday Night Football, Cousins threw for 422 yards and three touchdowns in the 38–31 road loss.

+Despite Cousins' strong statistical start to the season, inconsistency within the offense and coaching staff ended up impacting the Vikings' season.
 With the Vikings at 6–5–1 going into Week 14 against the Seahawks, the Vikings were still in the playoff hunt, but a 21–7 road loss on Monday Night Football resulted in the firing of offensive coordinator John DeFilippo.
-The Vikings won their next two games, against the Miami Dolphins and Detroit Lions, with Cousins passing for five touchdowns and an interception combined.
-In the regular-season finale against the Bears, the Vikings would have made the playoffs with a win, but they fell 24–10, with Cousins passing for 132 yards and a touchdown.
+The Vikings won their next two games, against the Dolphins and Lions, with Cousins passing for five touchdowns and an interception combined.
+However, in the regular-season finale against the Bears, the Vikings would have made the playoffs with a victory, but they lost 24–10, with Cousins throwing for 132 yards and a touchdown.

-The Vikings entered the 2018 season with strong expectations fresh off an appearance in the NFC Championship and Cousins as Quarterback, but ultimately missed the playoffs.
-Cousins finished his first season with the Vikings with 4,298 passing yards, 30 touchdowns, and 10 interceptions to go along with 123 rushing yards and a touchdown.
+The Vikings entered the 2018 season with strong expectations fresh off an appearance in the NFC Championship Game and Cousins as quarterback, but ultimately missed the playoffs with an 8–7–1 record.
+Cousins finished his first season with the Vikings with 4,298 passing yards, 30 touchdowns, and 10 interceptions to go along with 44 carries for 123 yards and a touchdown in 16 games and starts.
 He was ranked 78th by his fellow players on the NFL Top 100 Players of 2019.